kmkamyk/Ansible-Facts-Explorer/README.md

     ```

 3.  **Configure Environment Variables**:
-    Create a file named `.env` in the `fact-api-backend/` directory.
-This file will store your secret credentials. **Do not commit this file to version control.**
+    Create a file named `.env` in the `fact-api-backend/` directory. **Do not commit this file to version control.** Copy the template below and fill in your values.

-    Copy and paste the following template into your `.env` file and fill in the values for the data sources you intend to use.

     ```dotenv
     # --- For the "Live AWX" source ---